 To receive the benefit of the homestead exemption, the taxpayer must file an initial application.
-In Rockdale County, the application is filed with the Tax Commissioners Office.
-The application must be filed between January 1 and April 1 of the year for which the exemption is first claimed by the taxpayer.
+In Rockdale County, the application is filed with the Board of Assessors Office.
+The application must be filed prior to April 1 of the year for which the exemption is first claimed by the taxpayer.
 The homestead application is normally filed at the same time the initial tax return for the homestead property is filed.

 To apply, please visit the Board of Assessors at:

 981 Milstead Ave.